OpenHMD/OpenHMD/README.md

 as root, run:

     echo 'SUBSYSTEM=="usb", ATTR{idVendor}=="2833", MODE="0666", GROUP="plugdev"' > /etc/udev/rules.d/83-hmd.rules
+    echo 'SUBSYSTEM=="usb", ATTR{idVendor}=="0bb4", MODE="0666", GROUP="plugdev"' >> /etc/udev/rules.d/83-hmd.rules
+    echo 'SUBSYSTEM=="usb", ATTR{idVendor}=="28de", MODE="0666", GROUP="plugdev"' >> /etc/udev/rules.d/83-hmd.rules
     udevadm control --reload-rules

-After this you have to unplug your Rift and plug it back in.
-You should now be able to access the Oculus Rift as a normal user.
+After this you have to unplug your device and plug it back in.
+You should now be able to access the HMD as a normal user.

 ### Cross compiling for windows using mingw
 Using Make: